FOREX

 So, at 20:1 leverage a trader required to have 5% of the value of each open position in the account intact.
 This equals to $500 on hold per each lot of 10 000 units. ($10 000 * 5% = $500)

-Available margin, Free margin, Usable margin — all are the synonyms used by different Forex brokers — regulate the allowance for your trading appetite:
+Available margin, Free margin, Usable margin — all are the synonyms used by different Forex brokers — the margin that regulates the allowance for your trading appetite:

-A trader can not open trading positions which exceed Available margin; and/or keep old positions running if Available margin is drained out = equals 0.
+A trader can not open a trading position which exceeds his Available margin; and/or keep an old position running if the Available margin is completely drained out, e.g. equals 0.

 Available margin = 0

-In other words, Margin call occur when due to losses trader's Account Equity (balance + the total of all floating profit/losses) becomes equal to Used margin value and/or slips slightly beyond it.
+In other words, a Margin call occurs when due to losses trader's Account Equity (balance + the sum of all floating profit/losses) becomes equal to the Used margin and/or slips a fraction beyond it.

 Account Equity <= Used Margin

-Margin call simply means that all or a certain part of open trades will be closed in order to prevent further losses beyond account balance.
+Margin call simply means that all or a certain part of open trades will be closed in order to prevent further losses beyond the real account balance.

-No trader ever wants to receive a margin call and have running trades closed despite his/her will.
+No trader ever wants to receive a margin call and have his/her running trades closed despite own will.

 That's why traders try monitoring their account parameters as they trade.

-When Margin call situation seems to be inevitable, a trader may try to prevent it by either adding more funds to the account, or closing few losing trades at own choice, or change account leverage to a higher one (with higher leverage Margin requirements will be lowered).
+When a Margin call situation seems to be inevitable, a trader may try to prevent it by either adding more funds to the account, or closing few losing trades at own choice, or change the account leverage to a higher one (with higher leverage Margin requirements will be lowered, but in each case it's a temporary solution to a trouble that has to be solved — a losing trade(s) must be taken care of in a timely manner).

 Pages: 1 2